dillionmegida/dillionmegida.com/src/pages/p/8. understanding-event-target-and-use-cases/index.md

 #### 1. Getting properties

 The most common use case is in input elements.
 For example, a `change` event is listened to on an input field.
-This event is fired once there is a change in the contents of that input (which could be a change in value).
+This event is fired once there is a change in the content of that input (which could be a change in value).
 The value of the input could then be transformed or displayed somewhere else.

 Check out this pen - A simple program that displays the value as it changes.